 Those with a felony conviction face the harshest consequences of all.
 In New York, felons lose several important rights, such as the right to vote, serve on a jury, run for public office, and possess or own a firearm.
 Getting these rights back is a long, complicated process and best avoided in the first place, if at all possible.

-What to Look for in a Good Criminal Defense Attorney
+What to Look for in Good Criminal Defense Attorneys

 A good defense lawyer must be able to win many different ways.
 The skills build on each other but are separate in my opinion.
 These specific areas a lawyer must be able to excel in to be the best are Investigation, Technical Legal Defenses, Negotiation and Trial.

 Strong criminal defense begins with investigations.
 We do our own investigations and don’t rely on what the police give us.
 There is usually some favorable evidence out there.
 If there isn’t that is important to know also.
 We have had tremendous success with private investigators, subpoenas for phone records, subpoenas for video surveillance, Thruway driving records, and all forms of social media records.
 The evidence we uncover often proves that an incident did not happen the way it says in the reports.

 Technical legal defenses are typically brought by written motion to a judge.
 They include things like motions to dismiss for defective paperwork and motions to suppress evidence for illegal search and seizure.
 When successful, these motions result in evidence getting tossed out of court, which makes it that much harder for the prosecutor to secure a conviction.
 Imagine a drug case where the police cannot introduce the bag of cocaine.
 Or a weapons charge where the judge bars the introduction of the weapon.
 Suppressing evidence makes it that much harder for the police to show that our client is guilty of the offense beyond a reasonable doubt.